rberenguel/nt/README.md

 ![](media/screenshot.png)

 They are optional, you can find more about how to set links up in the links file.

+Shortcuts can be more than one letter as long as they do not overlap.
+So, don't use `gg` for one link and `gga` for another.
+If you want to have a lot of links, you can optionally add columns, separators and tweak the font size without needing to the CSS (even if it is available to edit, it is always a hassle!).

 ## <a name='Installation'></a>Installation